Distributed Methods with Compressed Communication for Solving Variational Inequalities, with Theoretical Guarantees: Summary of Contributions

 \subsection{Federated learning and partial participation}

 \textit{Federated learning} \cite{FEDLEARN, kairouz2019advances} is an important and popular branch of distributed methods.
 Therefore, a good bonus for the algorithm is that it can be easily adapted for it.
 In a federated setup where the computing devices are mobile phones, tablets, personal computers etc, the importance of the communication bottleneck is even higher.
-Moreover, devices can not only have a bad connection, in which one needs to compress data heavily, they can simply disconnect from the learning process.
+In such circumstances, devices can have weak and slow connections, or they can even disconnect for a while.
+At such moments, it is not necessary to interrupt the learning process, and only available devices can be used.
 Therefore, we introduce two modifications: \algname{PP-MASHA1} (Algorithm~\ref{alg_qeg_pp}) and \algname{PP-MASHA2} (Algorithm~\ref{alg_qfb_pp}), that support the mode of \textit{partial participation} of devices in the learning process.
 For minimization problems, a combination of quantization and partial participation occurs in \cite{horvath2020better, philippenko2020bidirectional, MARINA}.
 The results are contained in Appendix \ref{sec:fed}.